dhutapratama/docs/broadcasting.md

 The deletion of the `App\Models\User` model would broadcast an event named `UserDeleted`.

 If you would like, you may define a custom broadcast name and payload by adding a `broadcastAs` and `broadcastWith` method to your model.
 These methods receive the name of the model event / operation that is occurring, allowing you to customize the event's name and payload for each model operation.
-If `null` is returned from the `broadcastAs` method, Laravel will use the model broadcasting event name conventions discussed above when broadcasting the event:
+If `null` is returned from the `broadcastAs` method, Lets will use the model broadcasting event name conventions discussed above when broadcasting the event:

 ```php
 /**